Tabo-khumalo/SuperSimpleDev-Javascript_Course/Part One - JavaScript Course/Lesson 4 - HTML CSS review, Console.log/Course Learning/Readme.md

   - Always have a space between the element and the attribute
   - `<button title="">`this is the attribute name and it tells us what we are changing about the element.
   - `<button title="Good job">` this is the attribute value and it tells us what we are changing the element to.
-  - seperate the attribute name and value with an equal sign **=** and wrap the value in double qoutes.
+  - Seperate the attribute name and value with an equal sign **=** and wrap the value in double qoutes.

 ### How do we style the same elements differently